San Diego County Competition

 Although not mandatory, most mock trial teams find it useful to have Attorney Coaches.
 They advise the students on general trial techniques and procedures as well as on specific strategies for the case.
 Attorney Coaches participate on a volunteer basis.
 Many schools have had success identifying and recruiting parents (and other relatives) who are lawyers to serve as Attorney Coaches.

 In addition to recognizing the first and second place teams, individual students who perform exceptionally well during the competition will be recognized with awards.
 In the past, awards have been distributed to students who excelled in the roles of defense and prosecution pretrial motion attorneys, defense and prosecution trial attorneys, defense and prosecution witnesses, clerks and bailiffs.
-The type and number of awards and recognition for the 2020 competition will be announced in December 2019.
+The type and number of awards for the 2021 competition will be anounced in December 2020.

 Outstanding Pre-Trial Attorney (Prosecution)